ProfessionalLinuxUsersGroup/course-books/docs/pcae/u3intro.md

 We learn that a good inventory is complete, accurate and properly formatted.
 Inventories must use consistent identifiers of the same type such as IP vs FQDN values.
 The semi-structured nature of our inventory must be readable and properly formatted for use by our tool of choice (e.g. bash, python, ansible).

-### What is the skill/tech/concept we are dealing with?

-This unit continues to address the course objective to maintain inventories of systems for automation activities.

 ## Learning Objectives

 1. Inventory Sources